When to Apply

 Selecting Your Reciprocity State

 When applying for Geologist licensure by reciprocity, you must choose ONE reciprocity state.
-As used in these instructions and on the application, the term reciprocity state means the jurisdiction (which includes state, U.S. territory or District of Columbia) where you:
+The term reciprocity state means the jurisdiction (which includes state, U.S. territory or District of Columbia) where you:

 - acquired the two years of licensed professional geologic work experience.